TanXiao/RSVA11001-Adapter/README.md

 [motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) to scrape
 the web interface and get most of what I needed from that.

+This product is garbage quality.
+If you bought it and can't return it, then you're in the same boat I am.
+Just to show you how poorly thought out this product is, the device requires the installation of a hard drive for video recording.
+Directly from the manual is this warning

+     Do not open the covers or insert any object into DVR.

 Initial Impressions
 -------
 The HTTP server on the box is extremely glitchy.
 While Newegg claims it is linux